MalTheLegend104/WallOS/documentation/ramfs/ramfs.md

 # Ramfs

 The ramfs is very similar to initrd on linux.
 It's the temporary files that WallOS needs on boot.
-These files are all located in `src/ramfs/`.
+These files are all located in `src/initrd/`.
 This folder contains subfolders, each of which can contain it's own build system.

 This ramfs supports several types of other buildsystems:

 - Makefile
 - CMake
 - Meson

+## Filesystem

+The ramfs is formatted with FAT, but the type may vary (12 or 16 is the most likely).
+Currently the filesystem doesn't load the drive automatically (which it really should, I'm just lazy).
+To access the ramfs, you must run `drive mount 0`, and then access it using `drive <command> 0:<path>`.
+This will all change eventually when a virtual filesystem is added, along with support for anything other than PIO drives.

 ## Exports